-This section of the FOMC release is virtually identical to the last statement with labor markets remaining strong and the unemployment rate low; economic activity rising, at a strong rate; household spending and business fixed investment growing strongly; the rate of inflation is near the 2.0 percent goal; and longer-term inflation expectations are relatively constant.
+This section of the FOMC release is similar to the Sept.
+26, 2018, statement with labor markets remaining strong and the unemployment rate low; economic activity rising at a strong rate; and household spending continuing to increase, but business fixed investment has slowed from its strong growth earlier in the year.
+The rate of inflation is near the 2.0 percent goal, and longer-term inflation expectations are relatively stable.

-- “Information received since the Federal Open Market Committee met in August indicates that the labor market has continued to strengthen and that economic activity has been rising at a strong rate.
+- “Information received since the Federal Open Market Committee met in September indicates that the labor market has continued to strengthen, and that economic activity has been rising at a strong rate.

 - Indicators of longer-term inflation expectations are little changed, on balance.”

-- In view of realized and expected labor market conditions and inflation, the Committee decided to raise the target range for the federal funds rate to 2 to 2-1/4 percent.
+- In view of realized and expected labor market conditions and inflation, the Committee decided to maintain the target range for the federal funds rate at 2 to 2.25 percent.

-- The Board of Governors of the Federal Reserve System voted unanimously to raise the interest rate paid on required and excess reserve balances to 2.20 percent, effective September 27, 2018.”
+- The Board of Governors of the Federal Reserve System voted unanimously to maintain the interest rate paid on required and excess reserve balances at 2.20 percent, effective Nov.
+9, 2018.

-The Fed indicated that future rate hikes will depend on economic conditions and new economic developments.
+The Fed indicated that future rate hikes will depend on economic conditions such as labor market changes, indicators of inflation pressures and any changes in inflation expectations, as well as any new financial and international developments.

 - “In determining the timing and size of future adjustments to the target range for the federal funds rate, the Committee will assess realized and expected economic conditions relative to its maximum employment objective and its symmetric 2 percent inflation objective.